reetu95/AI-Powered-Financial-Document-Analysis/README.md

 ## 🔬 Research Findings

-1. **Retrieval is the bottleneck** — not model size.
-Every accuracy gain came from better retrieval, confirmed by the FinanceBench paper's 19% → 85% oracle gap.
+1. **Retrieval is the bottleneck** Every accuracy gain came from better retrieval, confirmed by the FinanceBench paper's 19% → 85% oracle gap.

-2. **Statement routing is underrated** — a simple keyword-to-statement map nearly doubled numerical accuracy (17% → 32.1%) with no model changes.
+2. **Statement routing is underrated** — a simple keyword to statement map nearly doubled numerical accuracy (17% → 32.1%) with no model changes.

-3. **Agents fix what retrieval can't** — for math-heavy ratio questions, offloading arithmetic to a Python calculator is more reliable than trusting an 8B LLM to compute.
+3. **Agents fix what retrieval can't** — for math heavy ratio questions, offloading arithmetic to a Python calculator is more reliable than trusting an 8B LLM to compute.

 4. **Open-source is viable** — Llama 3.1 8B at 41.5% numerical
-   accuracy outperforms GPT-4-Turbo's 19% baseline at zero API cost.
+   accuracy outperforms GPT 4 Turbo's 19% baseline at zero API cost.

 ---